Skip to main content Skip to navigation

 Awarding process

-If you are eligible for Work-Study, you will be notified via your WSU email account, typically in May, at the end of the spring semester, after receiving your financial aid package for the academic year.
+If you are eligible for Work-Study, you will be notified via your WSU email account, typically in May, at the end of the spring semester, after receiving your financial aid offer for the academic year.
 Begin looking for work as soon as possible, since funding is limited and awarding does not occur until your employer submits their Work-Study Authorization Form.

 Work-Study step by step: